 Relactation – Transcript

-So generally the younger you baby is, the easier it is to relactate – but even for those babies who are older, maybe a few months old, there is still possibility, and it will all depend on the determination that you have.
-It’ll also depend on your interplay of hormones as well.
-Of course any amount of milk that you make is great for your baby.
-So some people who relactate, and they only get a small amount of milk, then that is still offering immunities to your baby.
+So generally, the younger your baby is, the easier it is to relactate – but even for those babies who are older, maybe a few months old, there is still possibility, and it will all depend on the determination that you have.
+It’ll also depend on your interplay of hormones as well – and of course any amount of milk that you make is great for your baby.
+So some people who relactate, and they only get a small amount of milk, then that is still offering immunities (benefits of breastfeeding) to your baby.

 So how do you relactate?
 If your baby is able to come to the breast, happy to attach again and to suckle, then bring him to the breast as often as you can.
 If you can, at least every two to three hours, but more than that, bring him to the breast for comfort, for warmth, just to chill out, and also to get your supply established.
 All of that will in effect boost your supply.

-It’s also, I feel, really essential to do as much skin to skin as you can.
-So strip your baby down to his nappy, lie him against your bare chest, and spend at least a couple of hours per day, if not more, that is going to boost the hormones that make milk, particularly the prolactin hormone.
+And it’s also, I feel, really essential to do as much skin to skin as you can.
+So if you strip your baby down to his nappy, lie him against your bare chest, and spend at least a couple of hours per day, if not more – that is going to boost the hormones that make milk, particularly the prolactin hormone.
 All of this will also keep you both calm and connected so that your baby will have lots of practice latching and suckling at the breast again.
 It will also encourage his natural pre-feeding behaviours and innate reflexes for latching.

-If however you find that despite the laid back positioning, and the skin to skin, and offering the breasts as often as you can, your baby is still not latching, you may wish to try using a nipple shield.
-This is a thin silicon shield that fits over the nipple and the areola area.
+If however you find that despite the laid back positioning (comfortable breastfeeding) and the skin to skin, and offering the breasts as often as you can, your baby is still not latching, you may wish to try using a nipple shield.
+Now this is a thin silicon shield that fits over the nipple and the areola area.
 Often that shield can act as a ‘super stimulus’ to aid the actual latch, and often babies who are not latching at all will latch with the aid of a nipple shield.

-If however you find that even with these measures your baby is still not latching right now – hire a hospital grade double pump.
-This can be such a useful tool to encourage your body to make all the milk that your baby needs, to start to boost that supply back up again.
+If however you find that even with these measures your baby is still not latching right now – hire a hospital grade double pump (breast pumps and exclusive pumping video) This can be such a useful tool to encourage your body to make all the milk that your baby needs, to start to boost that supply back up again.

 If you find that even with the hospital grade pump your body doesn’t appear to be making as much milk you would have expected, then have a look at the video relating to some other possible causes of low milk supply, and work on those things too.

-As you start to see your breast milk volume increasing, you may wish to consider some alternative ways to feed your baby, particularly the use of a supplemental nursing system.
-This can be a really useful tool to keep all of the sucking at the breast, while your body starts to make more milk.
-Your baby can be given a supplement at the same time as feeding at the breast.
+And as you start to see your breast milk volume increasing, you may wish to consider some alternative ways to feed your baby, particularly the use of a supplemental nursing system.
+This can be a really useful tool to keep all of the sucking at the breast, while your body starts to make more milk – and your baby can be given a supplement at the same time as feeding at the breast.

 Review dates, references & further resources